sfortop/ivory-serializer-benchmark/README.md

 * `SymfonyGetSetNormalizer`
 * `SymfonyObjectNormalizer`

 ## Contribute

 We love contributors!
-Ivory is an open source project.
+PhpSerializers is an open source project.
 If you'd like to contribute, feel free to propose a PR!.

 ## License

-The Ivory Serializer is under the MIT license.
+The Php Serializers Benchmark is under the MIT license.
 For the full copyright and license information, please read the [LICENSE](/LICENSE) file that was distributed with this source code.